In the realm of fashion photography, different styles serve distinct purposes, each contributing to a brand's visual identity and success.

 Product Focus:

-Look-books put the spotlight on individual products, highlighting their unique features and details.
+Lookbooks spotlight individual products, highlighting their unique features and details.

 This can be instrumental in driving interest and demand for specific items.